 - Fight identity theft.
 Shred paper documents that include sensitive financial data and dispose of computers, cell phones and digital data safely.
-BBB offers tips and checklists on what to shred, and hosts annual Secure Your ID events nationwide to help you stay safe.
+BBB offers tips and checklists on what to shred.

 - Ask BBB for help.
 File a complaint with BBB if you have a disagreement with a business or have been ripped off by a scammer.

 - Create a budget and stick to it.
-Setting a budget can help you stay afloat in 2011.
-The BBB has advice on how to create a budget to help you get out of debt and stay out of debt at www.bbb.org.
+Setting a budget can help you stay afloat in 2014.
+The BBB has advice on how to create a budget to help you get out of debt and stay out of debt at bbb.org.

 - Fight fake check fraud.
 Thanks to advances in printing technology, scammers have the ability to create professional-looking phony checks.
 Educate yourself on the common types of check fraud and be extremely wary of checks that come with claims that you’ve won the lottery, are eligible for a government grant or have landed a job as a secret shopper.
 These are almost always scams.

 - Get everything in writing.
-Don’t just take a company’s word for it.
+Don’t just take a business' word for it.
 Get every verbal agreement in writing to limit miscommunication and misunderstandings between what you expect and what the business delivers.

 For more information you can trust, visit bbb.org.